ChristiaanSmall/3813ICT-3235_Assignment1/readme.md

 6. **Base-UI-and-Routing**:
    - Establishes the foundational user interface and routing configurations.

+7. **Sockets Chat**:
+   - Chat functionality for the channels where uses can communicate.

+8. **Data Stored on Mongo DB**:
+   - Data is now saved in Mongo DB.

+9. **Added Images and Profile Pictures**
+   - Added Images and profile pictures that users can send / edit.

 ## Update Frequency

 Multiple commits are made to various feature branches each day, indicating an agile and active development process.

 ## Frontend/Backend Code Organization

 Frontend code, developed using Angular, and backend code, built on Node.js with Express, are organized into distinct folders within the repository.
+Data stored with MongoDB and communcication done through Sockets.io

 # Data Structures